 Including up-front bonus payments made to Allegheny County Airport Authority, anticipated royalties and intended capital spend by CONSOL Energy of approximately $500 million, the plan is expected to provide investment of over $1 billion dollars to the greater Pittsburgh region over the life of the project.
 The development plan calls for up to 6 pads with up to 45 Marcellus wells to be established on PIT property.

-Contractors have begun work to prepare six-acre areas around well pads 1 and 2 south of I-376 and north of Route 30, and will construct three centralized water impoundments to hold 42 million gallons, 10 miles of gas pipeline and 11 miles of water line.
-Drilling activity is expected to commence in August with two vertical rigs.
-Wells pads are expected to be drilled in the following order: 2, 1, 4, 6, 3, 5.
+Contractors have prepared six-acre areas around well pads 1 and 2 south of I-376 and north of Route 30, and have constructed three centralized water impoundments to hold 42 million gallons, 10 miles of gas pipeline and 11 miles of water line.
+Drilling activity commenced in August with two vertical rigs.
+Wells pads will be drilled in the following order: 2, 1, 4, 6, 3, 5.

 Click here to view the map of well pad sites.